Nashville Truck Broker Attorney

 Starting in 2004 with the Schramm decision from the Federal District Court of Maryland, several Federal Courts had allowed negligent hiring actions against brokers who hired carriers with poor safety scores under the FMCSA’s SAFER system.
 The SAFER system was replaced in late 2010, when the FMCSA rolled out its new Safety Measurement System (“SMS”) under the CSA 2010 program, which established a new system to provide safety scores for truck carriers on our highways.
 Under this system, information collected from roadside inspections, stops, accidents, etc. is utilized to calculate and assign a safety score in a number of different specific safety categories (referred to as “BASIC” categories), including Unsafe Driving, Hours of Service Compliance, Driver Fitness, Controlled Substance/Alcohol, Vehicle Maintenance, and Crash Indicator.
 The system assigns a score for the carrier in each category on a curve from 0 to 100, with 100 being the worst carrier and 0 being the best.
 Scores that reach a certain threshold number are placed on alert status, and trigger further scrutiny by the FMCSA.
 These scores are updated monthly and are easily available online.

 The power brokers in the truck broker industry have fought this safety measurement system and the BASIC scores from the beginning.
 They have taken the FMCSA to court over it, and have gotten other industry insiders to put together “studies” that they claim indicate the BASIC scores are not reliable safety indicators.
 At the same time, they ignore independent studies that have shown that the BASIC scores are reliable.
 Instead, the truck broker industry continues to insist that rather than use this most up-to-date safety information when hiring a carrier, all they have to do is make sure a carrier has authority to operate on the roadways—in other words, that it is up to the federal government alone to determine whether a carrier is safe and to take away their authority to operate if they are not.
 The reality, however, is that the federal government’s authority decision (following a compliance review) becomes outdated in terms of safety almost as soon as it is issued.
-The government is only able to reevaluate a very small percentage of carriers each year, leaving the vast majority of carriers operating an an extremely outdated assessment.
+The government is only able to reevaluate a very small percentage of carriers each year, leaving the vast majority of carriers operating with an extremely outdated assessment.
 The BASIC scores, on the other hand, offer the most up-to-date glimpse of a carrier’s current safety fitness, updated on a monthly basis.

 As a result, in a typical truck broker liability case, a truck broker is contacted by a shipper-client with a freight load to be shipped.
 The truck-broker agrees to charge the shipper a set price for the shipment, and the broker then sets out to find a trucking company that will haul the load for less than the price it is being paid by the shipper.
 The truck-broker is looking for the carrier who will haul the load for the lowest amount, thereby increasing the broker’s profit.
 The truck broker might check to see if the carrier it hires has current “authority” to operate on the highways, but it does not look at the BASIC scores to see what the carrier’s current safety statistics indicate about the carrier.
 As a result, a carrier with poor BASIC safety scores is negligently put on the roadways by a truck broker who would have known of the carrier’s safety issues if it had simply checked the most up to date available safety information.
 When a wreck then occurs while that load is being hauled by the unsafe carrier, the truck-broker can be liable for the negligent hiring (as well as negligent entrustment or retention) of the unsafe carrier.